 - 2 medium sweet potatoes, peeled and chopped into 1 inch cubes

-- 1 medium red onion, chopped small
+- 1 medium red onion, chopped

-- 2 tablespoons vegetable broth
+- 2 tablespoons olive oil

 - 15 ounce can black beans, drained and rinsed

 - 2 cups fresh baby spinach, chopped

 - 15 corn tortillas, cut in half